YacineOuhrouche/Circuits_Repo/README.md

 ---

 ### 🔹 **Electronic Fundamentals**
-This section is focused on learning and understanding key electronic concepts, circuits, and their real-world applications.
+This section is my notes focused on understanding key electronic concepts, circuits, and their real-world applications.

 #### 🔗 1️⃣ **Analog Circuits**
  Analog circuits are used in a variety of fields, from signal processing to power control, and more.